Last Updated on June 2, 2022

 We just came back from a visit to Lebanon and in the process captured a whole bunch of recipes straight from Mama’s kitchen.
-This Baba Ghanouj recipe is our first installment for now.
+This Baba Ganoj recipe is our first installment for now.

-Baba Ghanouj is made by mashing roasted eggplants with Tahini paste, some garlic, and a bit of white vinegar to help lighten the color.
+It’s actually Ghannouj, pronounced as Gha-nn-ooj and translating to coquettish.
+In the US it tends to be pronounced as Ganoj.
+Nevertheless, this is one of a kind hearty, smoky and healthy vegan dip made by simply mashing roasted eggplants with Tahini paste, and garlic.
 It is served as a cold appetizer dip along with pita bread and some salted Lebanese pickles such as cucumbers, chili peppers and turnips.

-Back in the old days and even occasionally today, instead of using a food processor folks use a wooden mortar and pestle to mash the eggplants its way into Baba Ghanouj.
+Back in the old days and even occasionally today, instead of using a food processor folks use a wooden mortar and pestle to crush and smash the eggplants.
 Mama said that she prefers to do it that way when she has more time.
 Don’t forget to use high quality olive oil to garnish the dip.
 Enjoy!

 - Roast the eggplants in the oven on medium heat, or on a BBQ grill for about 30 minutes.

-- While eggplants are still hot (not too hot so you don't burn your hands), peel them and discard as much as possible of their seeds.
+- While eggplants are still hot (not too hot so you don't burn your hands), peel them, then scoop out and discard their seeds as much as possible.

 - Strain the water from the eggplants by placing them on a colander for about 10 minutes.
-This step is important so you don't get a liquid Baba Ghannouj.
+This step is important so you don't get a mushy Baba Ghanoj.

 - Place Baba Ghanouj paste into a serving plate, garnish with any/all of the following: olive oil, chopped parsley, sumac spice or chili powder, salted pickles...etc